C. N. Annadurai: Early life

 Annadurai was born in a Tamil Sengunthar family on 15 September 1909 in Conjeevaram, Madras Presidency, in a lower-middle-class family.
-His father Natarajan Mudaliar was a weaver and his mother was Bangaru Ammal.
+His father Natarajan Mudaliar was a weaver and his mother was Bangaru Ammal, a temple servant.
 He was raised by her sister Rajamani Ammal.

 At the age of 21, he married Rani while he was still a student.
 The couple had no children of their own, so they later adopted and raised Rajamani's grandchildren.
 He attended Pachaiyappa's High School, but left school to work as a clerk in the town's Municipal office to assist with the family finances.

 In 1934, he graduated with a B.A. degree from Pachaiyappa's College in Chennai.
 He then earned an MA degree in economics and politics from the same college.
 He worked as an English teacher in Pachaiyappa High School.
 Later he quit the teaching job and began involving himself in journalism and he served as an editor in few weekly magazine and then he indulged into politics.

 Religion

-Though Annadurai was an atheist in his personal life as he took oath as the Chief Minister of the state in the 'name of conscience' rather than in the 'name of god', he proclaimed as "Only one race, Only one God" (Ondre Kulam Oruvanae Devan) from tamil novel thiruvasagam penned by thirumoolar in order to unify the people of Tamil Nadu.
+Though Annadurai was an atheist in his personal life as he took oath as the Chief Minister of the state in the 'name of conscience' rather than in the 'name of god', he proclaimed as "Only one race, Only one God" (Ondre Kulam Oruvanae Devan) from the Tamil work Tirumantiram penned by Thirumoolar in order to unify the people of Tamil Nadu.
 Though secular to the core, he later described himself as a Hindu sans the sacred ash, a Christian minus the holy cross, and a Muslim without the prayer cap.